About MeLaura Wrzesinski, LMFT

 I am queer-identified and a feminist who loves doing work with folks across the gender spectrum.
 I genuinely love the work that I do.
 I feel honored that people are willing to open up their hearts in order to build a better life.
 I believe that we can all create healthy, fun, and positive relationships.
 I also believe there is no single “right” way to live your life.
 You Do You!

-Outside of my work as a therapist, I enjoy hiking, knitting, foodie adventures, and spending time with my spouse and our very fluffy white cat.
+Outside of my work as a therapist, I enjoy hiking, foodie adventures, listening to way too many podcasts (I’ll probably mention one or two in session!), and spending time in dog parks with my spouse and our new puppy, Ralph Jr.

 What I Bring To The Table